Pet Travel Checklist Preparing For Rover's Big Adventure!

-needs, including necessary dog supplies, as well as other extra things that might be needed during the trip, are not
+O.K. seriously, this includes his necessary every day dog supplies, as well as other extra things that might be needed during the trip.

-overlooked.
-It will be especially useful if you are unaccustomed to "packing" for a dog or other pet.
+The checklist will be especially useful if you are unaccustomed to "packing" for a dog.

 providing special services to give them VIP (very important pet) treatment.

 working toward an overnight at a pet-friendly hotel.
-Make adjustments if needed such as more frequent
+Make adjustments if needed such as taking frequent

 breaks for a short walk, or alternate use of a crate for riding, vesus a car seat or seatbelt.